mcode/clinical-trial-matching-service-breastcancertrials.org/README.md

 # Running the Server
 1. Run `npm install`
-2. Run `npm run-script build`
-3. Run `npm start`
+2. Run `npm start`
-4. The service will now be running at http://localhost:3000/
+3. The service will now be running at http://localhost:3000/